NyantasticUwU/nstd/README.md

 ```
 Where after "--features", inside the quotation marks, you would list each module seperated by spaces
 and prefixed with "nstd_", though the `nstd_os` module is a bit different, and has it's own
-features such as `nstd_os_alloc` which can be enabled seperately or all of them can be enabled with
+features such as `nstd_os_alloc` which can be enabled seperately along with the `nstd_os` feature.
-the `nstd_os` feature. `nstd_core` is built by default.
-For building nstd as a C library, you
+`nstd_core` is built by default.
+For building nstd as a C library, you should also use the "clib"
-should also use the "clib" feature, to build the module for C ABI.
+feature, to build the module for C ABI.

 Example:
 ```
-cargo build --release --features "clib nstd_io nstd_str"
+cargo build --release --features "clib nstd_alloc nstd_os nstd_os_io nstd_str"
 ```
 Alternatively you can also use
 ```